Admiral of the Fleet Sir Benjamin Bathurst, GCB, DL

 Joined the Royal Navy in 1953.
-After general naval training he specialised in aviation and qualified as a pilot in 1960.
-He served in a variety of naval helicopter squadrons, becoming an Instructor in 1964.
-He then went on to command two frigates as well as serving in the Ministry of Defence in a range of staff appointments.
-In 1982 he was Director of Naval Air Warfare, responsible for advice on all aspects of naval aviation during the Falklands War.
-He then served in a succession of Flag appointments including Commander-in-Chief Fleet and Vice Chief of the Defence Staff.
-In 1993 he became First Sea Lord and Chief of Naval Staff.
-He was promoted Admiral of the Fleet on retirement in 1995.
+After general naval training, specialised in aviation and qualified as a pilot in 1960.
+Served in a variety of naval helicopter squadrons, becoming an Instructor in 1964.
+Went on to command 2 frigates as well as serving in the Ministry of Defence in a range of staff appointments.
+In 1982, was Director of Naval Air Warfare, responsible for advice on all aspects of naval aviation during the Falklands War.
+Then served in a succession of Flag appointments including Commander-in-Chief Fleet and Vice-Chief of the Defence Staff.
+In 1993, he became First Sea Lord and Chief of Naval Staff.
+Promoted Admiral of the Fleet on retirement in 1995.

-M. A. (Oxon) in modern history and Postgraduate Certificate in Education (Bristol).
+MA (Oxon.) in modern history.
+Began her career as a trainee Accountant with Arthur Andersen, London.
+Postgraduate Certificate in Education (Bristol).
 Former Deputy Headteacher.

 Chartered Engineer and semi-retired Management Consultant.
 Entered the Royal Navy in 1963 and subsequently specialised as an Air Engineer Officer.
-Served in HMS ARK ROYAL, HMS HERMES and HMS INVINCIBLE and various Sea King helicopter squadrons.
-After a variety of appointments including with the MoD, retired from the Royal Navy and joined British Aerospace in 1988.
-Retired from BAe Systems in 2005, having worked as senior Project Systems Engineer on the HMS QUEEN ELIZABETH class aircraft carrier project.
+Served in HMS Ark Royal, HMS Hermes and HMS Invincible and various Sea King helicopter squadrons.
+After a variety of appointments, including with the Ministry of Defence, retired from the Royal Navy and joined British Aerospace in 1988.
+Retired from BAE Systems in 2005, having worked as senior Project Systems Engineer on the HMS Queen Elizabeth aircraft carrier project.
 Subsequently has been a Management Consultant advising on Business and Project Management, Health and Safety.
-Business Mentor for the Prince’s Trust and member of the Fly Navy Heritage Trust.
+Business Mentor for the Prince’s Trust and member of Navy Wings.

-Served for twenty-six years in the Royal Navy and Royal Naval Reserve, initially training as a pilot but subsequently specialising in Fisheries Protection and Mine Countermeasures, when he commanded Fleet Minesweepers.
-Lives in Windermere, where he is a Town Councillor, Secretary of the local Civic Society and a part-time walking-guide.
-He has a keen interest in the Lake District’s rich industrial history and in Windermere’s aviation heritage.
+Served for 26 years in the Royal Navy and Royal Naval Reserve.
+Initially he trained as a pilot, but subsequently specialised in Fisheries Protection and Mine Countermeasures when commanded Fleet Minesweepers.
+Lives in Windermere, being a Town Councillor, former Mayor.
+Keenly interested in the Lake District’s rich industrial history and in Windermere’s aviation heritage.

 Mike Nixon, OBE, FRAeS